Heimdal

 Screenshot from Patch Management for Endpoint Manager by Ivanti.

-• Automated Deployment.
-It automatically schedules and deploys patches, saving time.
+• Minimal manual intervention: The tool automatically schedules and deploys patches, saving time.

-• Console only works on Windows, limiting accessibility.
+• The console only works on Windows, limiting accessibility

 Ivanti offers custom pricing.
 For more information, please contact the vendor.